dbca-wa/developer-guidance/Python_environment_management.md

 poetry init
 ```

-Add the `pyproject.toml` and `poetry.lock` files to the project repository, as these are what Poetry uses to track installed depencency versions.
+Add the `pyproject.toml` and `poetry.lock` files to the project repository, as these are what Poetry uses to track installed dependency versions.
 Install a new virtual environment for the project:
 ```

 poetry install